isovalent/ebpf-docs/docs/linux/syscall/BPF_OBJ_GET_INFO_BY_FD.md

 [:octicons-tag-24: v4.13](https://github.com/torvalds/linux/commit/1e270976908686ec25fb91b8a34145be54137976)

-This field indicates a memory area where the kernel can write the jitted program instructions to.
+This field indicates a memory area where the kernel can write the JIT-ed program instructions to.
 This field should be a pointer to a memory buffer.

-The jitted instructions are machine code in the host architecture, the actual code that runs on the CPU.
+The JIT-ed instructions are machine code in the host architecture, the actual code that runs on the CPU.

 #### `xlated_prog_insns`

 [:octicons-tag-24: v4.13](https://github.com/torvalds/linux/commit/1e270976908686ec25fb91b8a34145be54137976)

-This field indicates a memory area where the kernel can write the xlated/translated program instructions to.
+This field indicates a memory area where the kernel can write the <nospell>xlated</nospell>/translated program instructions to.
 This field should be a pointer to a memory buffer.

 The translated program instructions are still use the eBPF instruction set, but have been modified by the verifier.